Daniel Lee Corwin

-Daniel Lee Corwin (September 13, 1958 – December 7, 1998) was an American serial killer who was sentenced to death and executed for murdering three women.
+Daniel Lee Corwin (September 13, 1958 – December 7, 1998) was an American serial killer who was sentenced to death and executed for murdering three women across three counties in Texas between February and July 1987.
+After his conviction for an attempted murder, he was confessed to the previous crimes, for which he was tried, convicted, and eventually executed.

+Corwin's case is notable for the fact that he is the first person to be tried and successfully convicted under Texas' "serial killer statute".

 Early life

-Corwin was born in Orange County, California.
+Little is known of Corwin's background.
+Born in Orange County, California on September 13, 1958, he was one of two children born to Phil and Nancy Corwin, who also had a daughter named Debbie.
+At some point, the family moved to Temple, Texas, where the young Corwin became a Boy Scout, worked as a Sunday School teacher and was reportedly a good student.
+It is known that Corwin suffered two severe cuts to the head during accidents – later on, psychologists would suggest that this caused him to suffer from some sort of brain damage.

 Crimes

+1975 attack

-In 1975, Corwin abducted a classmate at knife point in their high school parking lot while she was getting into her car.
+In 1975, Corwin abducted a classmate at knifepoint in their high school parking lot while she was getting into her car.
 He drove her to a remote location in her own car and raped her.
 He then dragged her out of the car, knocked her down, slit her throat, and stabbed her in the stomach and heart.
 As she lay in a dirt pit bleeding, he covered her head with a board and covered it with dirt and leaves.
-She survived, and managed to reach the road where she was eventually seen and saved.
-Corwin was sentenced to forty years in prison for kidnapping, rape and attempted murder.
-Corwin was released early after nine years.
+She survived and managed to reach the road where she was eventually seen and saved.
+Corwin was sentenced to forty years in prison for aggravated rape.
+He was released early after serving nine years.

-In February 1987, he abducted 72-year-old Alice Martin, who was walking to her home in Normangee, Texas.
-He drove her to a field in Robertson County where he raped, gagged and stabbed her.